 Psychogenic Non-Epileptic Seizures (PNES) in Children, Teens, and Young Adults: Symptoms, Diagnosis, and Treatment

-Psychogenic Non-Epileptic Seizures (PNES) can be frightening for children, adolescents, and young adults—and confusing for families.
-These episodes often look like epileptic seizures but are not caused by abnormal electrical activity in the brain.
-Instead, they are a type of functional neurological symptom connected to how the brain processes stress, emotions, and physical sensations.
+Psychogenic Non-Epileptic Seizures (PNES), also called functional seizures or dissociative seizures, can be frightening for children, adolescents, young adults, and families.
+These episodes often look like epileptic seizures but are not caused by the abnormal electrical brain activity seen in epilepsy (Baslet et al., 2020; Albert, 2022).

 At Ezer Psychotherapy, we specialize in evidence-based therapy for adolescents, young adults, and families experiencing complex brain-body conditions like PNES.

-Psychogenic Non-Epileptic Seizures are seizure-like episodes that resemble epileptic seizures but occur without abnormal electrical activity in the brain.
+PNES are seizure-like episodes that resemble epileptic seizures but occur without epileptic electrical activity in the brain.

 Why PNES Often Appears in Adolescence and Young Adulthood

-Psychogenic non-epileptic seizures commonly develop during middle school, high school, or college years.
-This is a time when the brain is undergoing major developmental changes and young people face increasing social, academic, and emotional pressures.
+PNES commonly develops during childhood, adolescence, or young adulthood.
+This is a time when the brain is still developing and young people face increasing academic, social, athletic, and emotional demands.

 • Chronic stress or anxiety